princeton-nlp/DensePhrases/README.md

 </div>

 Note that the passage retrieval accuracy (Acc@1/5) is generally higher than the reported numbers in the paper since these phrase indexes return natural paragraphs instead of fixed-sized text blocks (i.e., 100 words).

-## Examples
-In the [examples](https://github.com/princeton-nlp/DensePhrases/tree/main/examples) folder, we provide descriptions on how to use DensePhrases for different applications.
-For instance, based on the retrieved passages from DensePhrases, you can train a state-of-the-art open-domain question answering model called [Fusion-in-Decoder](https://arxiv.org/abs/2007.01282) by Izacard and Grave, 2021, or you can run entity linking with DensePhrases.

 ## Playing with a DensePhrases Demo
 You can run [the Wikipedia-scale demo](http://densephrases.korea.ac.kr) on your own server.